practicusai/docs/docs/setup-guide.md

 For our app to be able to start/stop cloud worker nodes you need to enable (subscribe to) the AWS marketplace offering of your choice.

-If you use the free tier (t3.micro) with 2 vCPUs and 1 GB RAM, there won't be any charges.
-AWS will charge you for larger capacity **per hour.** i.e. you start a cloud worker, use it for 2 hours and never use it again.
+If you use the free tier (t3.micro) with 2 vCPUs and 1 GB RAM, there won't be any software license charges.
+AWS also offers t3.micro free of charge for eligible customers and regions.
+For larger capacity, AWS will charge you **per hour.** i.e. you start a cloud worker, use it for 2 hours and never use it again.
 Your cloud bill will have a line item for the 2 hours you use.
-Larger capacity is more expensive and the larger the capacity the bigger discount you will get.
-Please click below
+Larger capacity is more expensive and the larger the capacity the [bigger discount](https://practicus.ai/payg-discount/) you will get.

 ### Linux Installation
 Since almost all Linux distros come with Python 3 installed, we do not offer a prepackaged installer.